How To Make Money From Real Estate [10 Great Tips]

 One word… NETWORKING!
-It won’t be as easy when you first start off.
+It won’t be as easy when you first start.
 As you flip a few properties you begin to garner trust and more hunters trust you with their properties.

 As you can imagine since these properties are so valuable, a great deal of secrecy is involved.
-If more agents and brokers know, be default it becomes an on-market property.
+If more agents and brokers know, by default it becomes an on-market property.

 Build close relationships with independent agents.
 Become part of their inner circle.
-That way you increase your chances of being informed once they stumble upon such a property.
+That way you increase your chances of being informed once they stumble upon such properties.